Taicanium/Ohana3DS-Transfigured/README.md

 It's a little bit complicated, I know, and I apologize.
 But it's a bit difficult to implement a different way of doing it, and there isn't much need since the files are available in exactly this format from a certain popular source (check the VG Resource).

 Drag-drop the BCH files into the Ohana3DS window.
 The Models/DAE folder will fill with DAE models set to use the corresponding textures, which will be copied to the DAE folder.

+# Contact

+You may contact me with any questions by email at SirLevalioDaBurnshire@gmail.com.